 How do I select a study abroad program?

-- Over 300 programs are available to University of Minnesota students.
+- More than 250 programs in 70 countries are available to University of Minnesota students.
 The Department of Fisheries, Wildlife and Conservation Biology and CFANS have worked closely with the Learning Abroad Center to select some programs that fit particularly well for Fisheries and Wildlife students.
 Consider your academic interests, your geographic interests, and your academic goals.
 Talk with your academic adviser; work with a Learning Abroad Center program selection adviser.
 You’ll find a program that fits your goals.

 How will the study abroad program fulfill my requirements?

 - Liberal education credits can easily be fulfilled abroad.
 All universities that qualify for study abroad offer courses that can fulfill requirements.
 The Learning Abroad Center has worked with the Office of Admissions to pre-approve many courses.
-Click here to view the U-Credit Abroad database.
+See the U Credit Abroad Search.

 Africa and the Middle East